Create & Manage Goals

 Finally, click "Create".

-After creating the rocks, pay attention to the “Effective Goal”.
+After creating the goals, pay attention to the “Effective Goal”.
 The quality criteria of a goal are important for measuring effectiveness, enhancing reliability, improving analysis and evaluation, as well as supporting goal management.

-To view the history of goal changes on Simplamo, follow these steps:
+To view the history of goal on Simplamo, follow these steps:

-In the goal editing interface, select the "Change history" feature.
+In the goal editing interface, select the "Histories feature.

 - Name of the person who performed the action.